aws/aws-sdk-pandas/README.md

 Knowing which companies are using this library is important to help prioritize the project internally.

-Please send a PR with your company name and @githubhandle if you may.
+Please [send a Pull Request](https://github.com/awslabs/aws-data-wrangler/edit/master/README.md) with your company name and @githubhandle if you may.

 * [Amazon](https://www.amazon.com/)
 * [AWS](https://aws.amazon.com/)